Urban Programs

 ---|---|

-At the November 22, 2019 Board meeting in Federal Way, the Transportation Improvement Board selected projects for the FY 2021 funding cycle.
+At the December 1, 2023 Board meeting, the Transportation Improvement Board selected projects for the FY 2025 funding cycle.

 A summary of the projects funded is below.
 For more details, view the new project selections on the TIB Performance Management Dashboard.